 Made from galvanized steel with weather shield protection for long-lasting results.
 It’s easy to assemble and looks lovely in the garden.

 The great height of this garden bed is ideal for people who don’t want to bend their back while gardening.
 It will also help to keep out smaller pests such as snails and even small dogs who might be interested in eating your homegrown produce!

 With the open bottom of this garden bed, you could position it directly on the ground or on a hard surface such as a patio.
 And if you prefer to place the bed on a hard surface, consider lining it with landscape fabric to stop any soil from escaping over time.

 An attractive raised garden bed that easily provides the growing room for even the deeper growing root vegetables.
 Carrots and sweet potatoes would be very comfortable in this garden bed.

 - Measures 47L x 35.25W x 11H inches (119 x 89.5 x 28 cm)

 - Perfect size for beginners

 The Best Choice Metal Raised Garden Bed is made using alloy steel and is easy to assemble with just a screwdriver.
-It is rust-resistant thereby giving you years of use.
+It’s rust-resistant thereby giving you years of use.

 As with all garden beds, it’s best to place this raised bed on a level surface.
 With an open bottom, this bed could be lined with landscape fabric if you want to position it on a hard surface.
-Otherwise, simply place this garden bed on the ground, fill with soil and you are ready to plant out your new garden!
+Otherwise, simply place this garden bed on the ground, fill it with quality fertile soil and you are ready to plant out your new vegetable garden!

 It’s a good idea not to lean or put pressure on the sides of the bed to help ensure it doesn’t bend.
 Though rest assured, most happy gardeners have commented on how sturdy this raised bed is.